andersbogsnes/ml_tooling/docs/baseclass.rst

 Creating your model
 ~~~~~~~~~~~~~~~~~~~

-The first step to be done after createing a dataset is to create make_predictiona model.
+The first thing to do after creating a dataset object is to create a model object.
 This is done by supplying a estimator to the :class:`~ml_tooling.baseclass.Model`.

 .. doctest::